Texas Civil Rights Project

 Mission

-We are Texas lawyers for Texas communities, boldly serving the movement for equality and justice in and out of the courts.
+We are Texas lawyers and advocates, and a dedicated team of support staff, for Texas communities, boldly serving the movement for equality and justice in and out of the courts.

 Organization Data